yantiz/Neighborhood-Map/README.md

 - This project basically follows the design pattern of MVC.
 - This project builds an interactive map based on third-party APIs including Google Maps and Foursquare.
-- Users can use this map to locate ramen shops in the city of Los Angeles and find relevant information about them.
+- Users can use this map to locate ramen shops within the city of Los Angeles and find relevant information about these shops.

 ## Technologies that are used
 - Jasny Bootstrap